-Michael McCord, construction partner, Tughans Solicitors, said: “The latest official figures from the Department of Finance and Personnel confirm that construction output rose in the final quarter of 2014, and today’s figures from RICS and Tughans point to rising activity amongst Northern the UK construction firms in the first quarter of 2015.
+The latest official figures from the Department of Finance and Personnel confirm that construction output increased in the final quarter of 2014, and today’s figures from RICS and Tughans point to rising activity among Northern UK construction firms in the first quarter of 2015.”
+Michael McCord, construction partner at Tughans Solicitors.